mattmab/MattsBL4ModsMenu/README.md

-# BL4NativeModsMenu
+# Matt's BL4 Mods Menu

+**Unofficial community mod.** Matt's BL4 Mods Menu is not part of, endorsed by, or maintained by the PythonSDK/bl-sdk project, the official SDK mod database maintainers, Gearbox, or 2K.
+It is a third-party Borderlands 4 mod made by Mattmab for managing installed PythonSDK mods from inside the game.

-BL4NativeModsMenu adds a native in-game SDK mods menu for Borderlands 4.
-It gives players a clean UMG-based interface for managing installed PythonSDK mods without needing to rely on console commands for everyday mod management.
+Matt's BL4 Mods Menu adds an in-game UMG-based menu for browsing installed Borderlands 4 PythonSDK mods without relying on console commands for everyday mod management.
+It is intended as a convenience UI for players who already use PythonSDK mods.

-The menu adds an **SDK MODS** launcher button to supported BL4 menu screens and opens a full native overlay for browsing installed SDK mods.
-From the Mods tab, you can search installed mods, filter the list, inspect selected mod metadata, preview exposed options, open a mod's settings, enable or disable supported mods, refresh the list, and reload compatible mods directly from the menu.

-BL4NativeModsMenu also includes a **Keybinds** tab for viewing and rebinding SDK mod keybinds from inside the game.
-Keybind capture is handled through the menu UI, including support for clearing/unbinding keys and avoiding conflicts with BL4 menu input where possible.

-Quality-of-life features include adjustable text scaling, a movable SDK MODS launcher button, persistent settings saved under `sdk_mods/settings/BL4NativeModsMenu/`, and a native search box for quickly finding installed mods.
-The launcher is designed to appear only in supported menu contexts, such as the title/main menu and pause menu, rather than appearing over inventory or other gameplay submenus.

-Use this mod if you want a native Borderlands 4 UI for managing SDK mods, opening mod settings, reloading mods, changing SDK keybinds, searching installed mods, and adjusting the SDK MODS launcher position without typing console commands.
+## Features

+- Adds a **SDK MODS** launcher button in supported Borderlands 4 menu contexts.
+- Opens a native overlay for browsing installed SDK mods.
+- Search and filter the installed mods list.
+- View selected mod metadata and exposed options.
+- Open supported mod settings from the menu.
+- Enable or disable toggleable mods.
+- Reload compatible mods from the menu.
+- View and rebind SDK mod keybinds.
+- Adjust the menu text scale.
+- Move the launcher button and save its position.
+- Saves user settings under `sdk_mods/settings/MattsBL4ModsMenu/`.

+## Important note

+This mod is unofficial.
+It should not be confused with the PythonSDK itself, the official SDK mod database, or any built-in/official Borderlands 4 SDK menu.
+If something breaks, report it to this mod's repository rather than to the SDK maintainers.